How to clear up cloudy pool

 Low Water flow can cause cloudy water

 It is vital that the pump you use is the correct size for your swimming pool.
 If it’s too small, then there will be insufficient water flow to filter the water properly.
-Too large, and the high flow through the filter can cause the fine sand to be blown through the pipework and into your pool.
-Also, cloudiness may be caused from inadequate filtering time each day, even if your pump is the correct size.
+If the pump is too large, the strength of the water flowing through the filter can blow the fine sand through the pipework and back into your pool.
+Also, inadequate filtering time each day may cause cloudiness, even if the pump and filter are the correct sizes.
 This means that there isn’t enough pumping time for all the water in the pool to be properly filtered and chlorinated.

 High Phosphates in pool water

-- First, a clarifier will gather the water borne particles together so they can be filtered out.
+- First, a clarifier will gather the water-borne particles together so you can filter them out.
 This process often clears the water completely.

 - If the pool water is very cloudy and you can’t see the bottom, try using a flocculent to clear the water.
-This will gather, or ‘flock’, the particles in the water and bring them to the bottom of the pool so they can be removed.
+This will gather, or ‘flock’, the organic particles in the water and bring them to the bottom of the pool so you can vacuum them up.
+Flocs can also remove phosphates as well which also helps.

 - A fine skimmer basket sock helps trap finer particles before they enter the main filter.
 Using a skimmer sock will keep your filter clean.